KasperBergst/uav_projekt/README.md

+# Setup
-## Building the image
+## Prerequisite
-First run the following to build the rosbridge image
+Run the following command to download and setup darknet and the pretrained weight.

-    docker build -t rosbridge .
+    ./pre-compose.sh

-## Running the image
+## Docker-compose
-Then run the following to run the container

-    docker run -p 9090:9090 rosbridge
+First build the containers with the following command:
+    docker-compose build

+Then spin up docker:
+    docker-compose run
+This opens up ROS with ROS-brigde and our Server.

+When the containers are up and running, the detections of the server can be viewed in `frontend.html`.